 This is an ancient Danish tradition.
 According to tradition, a black cat was placed in a barrel suspended from a tree branch.
 Batting the barrel ensued.
 The cat was chased out of town when it escaped as the barrel was broken open.
 It probably didn’t need much encouragement to leave town.
 With the cat went the community’s collective sin.
 As Denmark became Protestant, the festival lost some of its superstitious nature, candy filled the barrel, and children’s games and sweet buns marked the festivities preceding the 6 weeks of Lenten solemnity.

-At West Denmark, we have a pot luck supper (no surprise) and then take turns batting at three wooden barrels.
+At West Denmark, we sometimes begin with a pot luck supper (no surprise) and then take turns batting at three wooden barrels.
 Children go first, followed by women, then the men.
 A small cloth cat is tied into each barrel along with candy, coins, peanuts and straw.
 Children run to collect the goodies as the barrels break, and the batter who “releases” the cat becomes royalty for the year.
 A folk-dance promenade (and coffee) follows the crowning.

 All are welcome – spectators and active participants each have a role to play!

 Providing excellent and unique musical events to this area, the West Denmark Heritage Council brings concerts to West Denmark.
-This is a growing cultural ministry to the community with exciting events on the horizon.
-Scandinavian folk musicians touring through the area make a stop at West Denmark, and the West Denmark Fiddle School enters its second year, as Harald Haugaard heads up an international band of instructors.
-Filling the old Parish Hall with their music and charm, these concerts and musical events are a gift to the spirit.
+This is a growing cultural ministry to the community with exciting events always on the horizon.
+Scandinavian folk musicians touring through the area make a stop at West Denmark, and the West Denmark Fiddle School enters its 10th year, as Harald Haugaard heads up an international band of instructors.
+Filling the old Parish Hall or church with their music and charm, these concerts and musical events are a gift to the spirit.
 Tickets are available at the door or as advertised for each event.

 Church-wide Rummage Sale